 Today the organisation is comprised of 150 journalists, within 60 news organizations, from 49 different countries, across five continents – all united in the same mission: “to protect, pursue and publish the work of other journalists facing threats, prison, or murder.”

-The non-profit seeks to foster a community of like-minded media workers with local and international media outlets, who facing censorship violence together, endeavour to continue the work of journalists who have been murdered or imprisoned for their investigations.
+The non-profit fosters a community of like-minded media workers with local and international media outlets, who facing censorship violence together, endeavour to continue the work of journalists who have been murdered or imprisoned for their investigations.

 “Our goal is to keep stories alive and to make sure that a maximum number of people have access to independent information on crucial topics, including the environment, health, human rights, and corruption,” says Forbidden Stories.

-They make sure that the findings of journalists who are no longer able to continue their work are still made visible and impactful – on a large-scale, and to a global audience.
+They ensure that the findings of journalists who are no longer able to continue their work are still made visible and impactful – on a large-scale, and to a global audience.

 “We can send a powerful signal to enemies of the free press: even if you succeed in stopping a single messenger, you will not stop the message,” states the NGO.

-The group also provides a safe online repository where journalists can securely publish sensitive information and findings for other members of the media to access, providing a layer of visibility as an insurance policy, and removing the target from their back – “journalists under threat can secure their information.”
+The group also provides a safe online repository where journalists can securely publish sensitive information and findings for other members of the media to access, ensuring that “journalists under threat can secure their information.”

-Forbidden Stories provides the world’s journalists with the comfort that “if something happens to them, we will ensure the survival of their stories, beyond borders, beyond governments, beyond censorship.”
+Forbidden Stories says that “if something happens to them, we will ensure the survival of their stories, beyond borders, beyond governments, beyond censorship.”

 — Laurent Richard (@laurentrichard0) November 2, 2022

-Recognising their sacrifice, protecting their liberty, and coming together to put an end to the violence they face is therefore of utmost importance for all societies – be that war-torn, developed or developing – and the work of non-profit organizations like Forbidden Stories cannot be understated in safeguarding journalists across the world.
+Recognising their sacrifice, protecting their liberty, and coming together to put an end to the violence they face is therefore of utmost importance for all societies and the work of non-profit organizations like Forbidden Stories cannot be understated in safeguarding journalists across the world.

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: Press freedom demonstration in Hong Kong.
 Featured Photo Credit: ReflectionandSeeing/Flickr